-Statistics are given for requests for patents with the IP5 Offices, including domestic and foreign filing breakdowns.
-Then, statistics are provided displaying the breakdown of applications by sectors and fields of technology according to the International Patent Classification (IPC) 8.
+Statistics are given for requests for patents with the IP5 Offices, including domestic and foreign filing breakouts.
+Then, statistics are provided displaying the breakdown of applications by fields of technology according to the International Patent Classification (IPC)8.

-Some comparative indication of the services that have actually been demanded may be seen in the statistics on granted patents.
-The numbers of grant actions by the IP5 Offices, broken down by the blocs of origin of the grants, are provided.
-The distributions of the numbers of grants per applicant are also described.
+Some comparative indication of the services that actually have been demanded may be seen in the statistics on granted patents.
+The numbers of grant actions by the IP5 Offices, broken down by the blocs of origin of the grants, are provided, and distributions by numbers of grants per applicant are described as well.

-To illustrate the similarities as well as the differences in the granting procedures at the IP5 Offices, characteristics and statistics of the five patent granting procedures are given in the last part of the chapter.
+To illustrate the similarities as well as the differences in the granting procedures at the IP5 Offices, comparisons of the characteristics and statistics of the five patent granting procedures are given in the last part of the chapter.
 Work is not always performed at a comparable point in time at the various offices.
 Consequently, neither the number of applications filed nor the number of requests for examination is a perfect basis for a comparison of the offices.